 GPC Support Resource

-A GPC Support Resource has the well-known identifier /.well-known/gpc.json relative to the origin server's URL [[RFC8615]].
+A GPC support resource has the well-known identifier /.well-known/gpc.json relative to the origin server's URL [[RFC8615]].

 An origin server that receives a valid GET request targeting its GPC support resource responds either with a successful response containing a machine-readable representation of the site-wide tracking status, as defined below, or a sequence of redirects that leads to such a representation (which MAY be provided by a server at another origin).